finos/htc-grid/docs/development.md

 <TODO>

-## 2. Developing a Worker Lambda Function
+## 2. Developing a Worker Function

 HTC-Grid uses Amazon Elastic Kubernetes Service (Amazon EKS) as a computational backend.
-Each engine is a pod running two containers: (i) an Agent and a (ii) Worker Lambda Function.
+Each engine is a pod running two containers: (i) an Agent and a (ii) Worker Function.

-- The **Agent** provides a connectivity layer between the HTC-Grid and the Worker Lambda container.
+- The **Agent** provides a connectivity layer between the HTC-Grid and the Worker container.
 Agent's responsibilities include: (i) pulling for new tasks, (ii) interacting with the Data Plane (I/O), (iii) sending heartbeats back to Control Plane, and (iv) indicating completion of a task.
 Note, Agent does not need to be changed when developing new applications on HTC-Grid.
-- The **Lambda container** executes the custom code that performs the computational task.
+- The **Worker container** executes the custom code that performs the computational task.
 The execution is done locally within the container.
-The code of lambda function needs to be modified during the development.
+The code of the worker function needs to be modified during the development.
-    - Note: depending on the workload it is possible for the Worker Lambda function to access HTC-Grid's Data Plane directly or to access any other external systems as might be required.
+    - Note: depending on the workload it is possible for the Worker function to access HTC-Grid's Data Plane directly or to access any other external systems as might be required.
 This functionality is not provided as part of the HTC-Grid.

 At the high level the development process involves 4 steps:

-1. Write a custom Lambda code for the target workload.
+1. Write a custom Worker code for the target workload.
-2. Package all the dependencies into a docker container which also includes custom Lambda runtime
+2. Package all the dependencies into a docker container which also includes custom Lambda runtime that will be used to execute worker function.
-3. Upload the newly built image.
+3. Use this container to compile & test your code
+4. Zip the compiled function along with any dependencies and upload to an S3 bucket (default bucket name is stored in $S3_LAMBDA_HTCGRID_BUCKET_NAME)
-4. Update HTC-Grid configuration to point to the location of the new image.
+    1. (if S3 bucket is different from $S3_LAMBDA_HTCGRID_BUCKET_NAME) Update HTC-Grid configuration to point to the new location of the target Zip file.

-## Developing Python3 Worker Lambda Function
+## Developing Python3 Worker Function

-HTC-Grid comes with examples demonstrating how to build Python3 and C++ based Worker Lambda functions.
+HTC-Grid comes with examples demonstrating how to build Python3 and C++ based Worker functions.
-The diagram below outlines the relationship between the Agent and the Lambda function following Python3 example.
+The diagram below outlines the relationship between the Agent and the Worker function following Python3 example.

 ![ComputeEnvArchitecture](./images/developmentPy.png)

+HTC-Grid's Worker function follows the same API as AWS Lambda function.
 Following examples supplied with HTC-Grid (``examples/workloads/python/mock_computation/mock_compute_engine.py`` and ``examples/workloads/python/quant_lib/portfolio_pricing_engine.py``) and [AWS Lambda documentation](https://docs.aws.amazon.com/lambda/latest/dg/python-handler.html) write a python module that implements a lambda_handler entry point.
-This is the function that will be invoked when Agent passes the task to the Worker Lambda.
+This is the function that will be invoked when Agent passes the task to the Worker function.

 Note, the entry python file and the handler function name can be re-defined in ``generated/python_runtime_grid_config.json`` (see below).
 To apply these changes, ``terraform apply`` needs to be re-executed under ``deployment/grid/terraform``